2022 C8 Corvette vs. Dodge Challenger Hellcat: Which is Faster?

 Technically, the Dodge Challenger Super Stock doesn’t have ‘Hellcat’ in its name.
 But since it uses the Hellcat V8, it belongs in this comparison.
 Namely, the comparison between the ultimate C8 and ultimate Challenger.

 As of this writing, Jay Leno is the only person outside of GM that’s driven the C8 Corvette Z06.
 And so far, no one’s been able to verify Chevrolet’s 0-60 mph claims or run a ¼-mile test.
-However, the same reasons why the base C8 is faster than the Challenger Hellcat apply to the Z06 vs. Hellcat Redeye and Super Stock argument.
-Only they’re amplified because the Z06 is lighter, more powerful, and has a faster-shifting version of the standard DCT.
+However, it remains both lighter and better balanced than its Dodge competitors, even the Hellcat Redeye and Super Stock.
+In fact, the differences are even more stark.
+Simply put, the Z06 is lighter, more powerful, and has a faster-shifting version of the standard DCT.

 In addition, while the Challenger Super Stock is fast on a prepped surface, it’s not as fast on normal roads.
 When Throttle House tested the Super Stock on a conventional surface, the hosts only managed a 12.07-second ¼-mile run.
 Admittedly, the muscle car’s grippier tires, shorter axle ratio, and modified adaptive Bilstein suspension tuning likely make the 3.25-second 0-60 claim plausible, Car and Driver muses.
-But even so, the Z06 will likely be quicker still.
+But even so, the Z06 has a bigger advantage in equal conditions.

 And as for the Challenger Hellcat Redeye, it can’t even keep up with the base C8 Corvette.